vscode-neovim/vscode-neovim/README.md

 ### Custom keybindings

-Control keys which are not in the above tables are not sent to neovim (as they are usually useless with vscode).
+Control keys which are not in the above tables are not sent to neovim by default.
 To pass additional ctrl keys to neovim, for example <kbd>C-Tab</kbd>, add to your keybindings.json:

 ```jsonc
 {